insign/remove-url-trackers/README.md

 # Remove URL trackers

-A userscript that removes annoying url trackers parameters like utm_*, ref, etc
+A userscript that removes annoying url trackers parameters like utm_*, ref, etc.

+> It is not a privacy tool, it's just a tool to share without exposing refs.
+It can be good considering the site owner wants to know the origin of the traffic.

 ## Installation